hydrusnetwork/hydrus/docs/getting_started_searching.md

 ### Sorting with `system:limit`

-If you add `system:limit` to a search, the client will consider what that page's file sort currently is.
-If it is simple enough--something like file size or import time--then it will sort your results before they come back and clip the limit according to that sort, getting the n 'largest file size' or 'newest imports' and so on.
+If you add `system:limit` to a search, the client will consider what that page's current file sort.
+If the sort is simple--something like file size or import time--then it will sort your results before they come back and clip the limit according to that sort, getting the n 'largest file size' or 'newest imports' and so on.
 This can be a great way to set up a lightweight filtering page for 'the 256 biggest videos in my inbox'.

-If you change the sort, hydrus will not refresh the search, it'll just re-sort the n files you have.
-Hit F5 to refresh the search with a new sort.
+If you change the sort, hydrus will try to refresh the search to match the new 'biggest' or 'thinnest' n files it needs to fetch.
+Hit F5 to force-refresh.

-However, anything complicated--e.g., tag sort--will result in a random sample instead; the sort will be applied post-hoc.
-For example, let's say you have 3 files in your inbox.
+However, anything complicated--e.g. tag sort--will result in a _random_ system:limit sample instead; the sort will be applied post-hoc.

+!!!
+Info "Example"
+    Let's say you have 3 files in your inbox.
 One file is tagged with `creator:pablo picasso`, the second is tagged with `creator:salvador dali`, and the third is tagged with `creator:vincent van gogh`.
 If you were to sort by the `creator` tag namespace in a search with the following predicates:

     - `system:inbox`
     - `system:limit is 2`

     You would get a random sample of 2 out of 3 of these files, and *then* the client will display them to you sorted by the `creator` tag namespace.
 In other words, the possible random outcomes for this search are:

     - The file tagged with `creator:pablo picasso`, followed by the file tagged with `creator:salvador dali`, *or*
     - the file tagged with `creator:pablo picasso`, followed by the file tagged with `creator:vincent van gogh`, *or*
     - the file tagged with `creator:salvador dali`, followed by the file tagged with `creator:vincent van gogh`.

     Note that the results are displayed always in alphabetical order along the `creator` tag namespace, but even though `pablo picasso` comes alphabetically before `salvador dali` and `vincent van gogh`, it does not always appear in the search.
 This is because the random sample occured before the sort does.

+The tooltip on the sort controls will say whether you are currently simple enough or too complicated to do a pre-sampling sort.

-A common reason for users wondering why they get random results for their sorted searches is that they have an implicit `system:limit` set under `options -> file search` that is lower than the number of results their search would return, and they forgot about it.
+A common reason for users wondering why they get random results for their sorted searches is their implicit `system:limit` set under `options -> file search` is lower than the number of results their search would return, and they forgot about it.
 To address it, depending on your hardware specs and performance needs, you can either increase/remove the implicit `system:limit`, or you can explicitly add a high `system:limit` to queries only when exhaustive results are needed.

 ## Collecting
 Collection is found under the `sort by: ` dropdown and uses namespaces listed in the `sort by: namespace` sort options.
 The new namespaces will only be available in new pages.